Jesse-Bett/Employee-management-system/README.md

 ```

 ## Contributing
-Feel free to make it better😎😎 FORK ME
+Feel free to improve this code